 More importantly, if you are using Message Tags make sure you’re using them compliantly.
-Feel free to refer back to this guide at any time and fill out this feedback form.
+Feel free to refer back to this guide at any time.
 Your feedback will help us collect cases of potential false positives, refining the policy over time.

 If you think that your usage of Message Tags is out of compliance, please delete them or achieve your desired goal in another way by using one of the following strategies:

 - Use a One-Time Notification or Sponsored Messages.